MailOnline/json-schema-test/README.md

 - _description_ - optional top level suite name (passed to top level describe).
 - _suites_ - the map of test suite names and paths to test files.
 Names are used in test report, paths are passed to [glob](https://github.com/isaacs/node-glob) module.
 Instead of glob paths, the array of filenames (objects with `name` and `path` properties) of of actual tests (objects with `name` and `test` properties) can be passed.
+- _afterEach_ - function that will be called after each test.
+The function is passed an object with properties validator, schema, data, valid, errors.
 - _only_ - array of files to be tested (only last element of the path and the name without `.json` extension).
 - _skip_ - array of files to skip.
 - _cwd_ - base path for files, passed to glob.
 Use `__dirname` to pass paths relative to the module in `suites` option.